-We’re living in a global economy, and if you want to grow your business fast foreign clients can be a great source of income, as well as a great excuse to see the world.
-Plus, with trade deals like TTIP on the horizon and online work becoming the norm, there’s never been greater potential to source work from overseas.
+We’re living in a global economy, and if you want to grow your business fast, foreign clients can be a great source of income, as well as a great excuse to see the world.
+With the increase in people becoming self-employed and online work becoming the norm, there’s never been greater potential to source work from overseas.

 HMRC’s house rules for claiming business expenses – that they must be “wholly and exclusively” for business purposes – apply wherever you are in the world.

 The requirement to keep proof of purchase is also a worldwide one, so be sure to look up “Can I have a receipt, please?” in your phrase book before hopping in that taxi in Shanghai.

 Foreign travel will provide a great opportunity to let your hair down and enjoy a few sangrias by the pool – but the taxman never takes holidays, and if anything, HMRC’s eligibility requirements for allowable expenses abroad are even more strict than at home.